 Add enough hot water to your slow cooker to reach about halfway up the sides of mason jars, then turn your Crock-Pot on high.
 Don’t get any water inside the jars — water will cause your melted chocolate to seize and thicken.

-9. Put an extra cookie sheet on the top rack while cookies bake to help retain your cookies’ shape.
+9. Put an extra cookie sheet on the top rack while cookies bake to help retain their shape.

 10. Freeze cookie dough before baking for perfectly soft, thick cookies.